Dima353/Links-Awakening-DX-HD/README.md

 ## Publishing

-For the Linux version, run the file `publish-linux64.bat` which will create the folder `\bin\Release\net8.0\linux-x64\publish`.
+To publish a Linux or Windows version run `publish-linux64.bat` or `publish-win64.bat`, which will create a `Publish` folder.

-For the Windows version, run the file `publish-win64.bat` which will create the folder `Publish`.